Only God Knows Everything: Promotion

 On July 14, 2025, four individual posters for the lead actors were released, each featuring an individual tagline.
 A week later, the main poster was released, accompanied by the phrase "A shocking confession.
 Will he keep it a secret or seek revenge?".
 The trailer was uploaded online on July 28, revealing the theatrical release date of August 22.
 On August 6, a special poster featuring Shin Seung-ho with an anguished expression and a rosary in his hand was released.

 On August 13, the main cast and the director presented the film to the public and press at the Megabox COEX.
 On August 24, Shin and Han appeared on a taped episode of actor Yoo Yeon-seok's talk show Yoobari Talkbari to promote the film.

 Distribution

 Only God Knows Everything was invited to participate in the Korean Fantastic: Feature-Lengths section of the 29th Bucheon International Fantastic Film Festival, where it had its world premiere on July 6 and 8, 2025, receiving an enthusiastic response from audiences.

 It was released in South Korea on August 22, 2025, after two days of special screenings at CGV, Lotte Cinema, and Megabox theaters at a reduced price.
 The film was given a 15 rating by the Korea Media Rating Board due to scenes of murder and physical injury, elements that induce tension and fear, foul language, and allusions to drug use.

 On October 10, 2025, it was made available on the IPTV and VOD services KT Genie TV, SK B TV, LG U+TV, KT Skylife, Watcha, Wavve, Coupang Play, and YouTube Movies.
+On December 12, it was released on Netflix.